 Books will not be supplied, but one copy of each is available in the Scott Horticultural Library for check-out and members of the Scott Arboretum enjoy lending priviledges.
-Call to register 610-328-8025.
+Register online or call 610-328-8025.

-Upcoming Meetings: Wednesdays from 5:30 to 6:30 pm in Wister Center
+Upcoming Meetings: Wednesdays from 5:30 to 6:30 pm in Scott Horticulture Library